 BASIC ENGINE or CUSTOM ENGINE?

-The engine shop we use and work very closely with is a separate operation from our company, but we've done so much work together over the years that it's become a natural extension of our service to my customers.
+The engine shop we work very closely with is a separate business from our company, but we've done so much work together over the years that it's become a natural extension of our service to my customers.
 Fitzgerald Automotive in Beacon Falls, CT ships its engines everywhere in the world.

 Fitzgerald's 8-stack engines reflect everything Darryl Fitzgerald and I learned over many years working together tuning these engines on the dyno.
 Building and tuning 8-stack engines has become Darryl Fitzgerald's specialty.
 I run his engines in two of my own vehicles and after hundreds of redline shifts, my engines are still going strong, and yours will too.